googlearchive/firebase-intro-presentation/README.md

-# Intro to Firebase - a sample GDG talk
+# Intro to Firebase

 This slide deck can be customized to give an introductory talk about Firebase.
-It was designed with [Google Developer Groups](https://developers.google.com/groups/) (GDGs) in mind.
-Please feel free to use this talk and customize it for your own needs.

-This deck is derived from [a repo created by David East](https://github.com/davideast/firebase-intro), a Developer Advocate at Firebase.
 It is powered by [reveal.js](http://lab.hakim.se/reveal-js), a wonderful and powerful framework for creating HTML presentations.

 ## Presentations